Vocal classical music

 The aged lover renounceth love

 (lyrics).
 Words by T. Vaux.
 This is the most famous setting of the poem, but there is also an earlier alternate setting.
+Yet another setting, based on the traditional tune Children in the wood

 - Byrd, W. –